JBakamovic/yavide/README.markdown

 that challenge recently was able to handle it.
 Usually, an IDE would crash at the very beginning during the source code import operation.

 What about projects (i.e. Android) containing source code written in multiple programming languages?
 IDEs present on the market usually provide support to import the source code of only a single programming language.
-This has a consequence of making the file indexing service ignore all of the source code written in other programming languages and thus making impossible to use IDE features such as `find symbol references` or `go to definition` to navigate through those parts of code.
+This has a consequence of making the source code indexing service ignore all of the source code written in other programming languages and thus making impossible to use IDE features such as `find symbol references` or `go to definition` to navigate through those parts of code.
 For example, one could easily imagine a project which features a middleware written in Java and all other platform-specific or performance-wise stuff written in some of the native